szanni/ringbuf/README.md

 ringbuf
 =======

-*ringbuf* is a lock-free, single producer/single consumer (SPSC) ringbuffer implementation using C11 atomics.
+*ringbuf* is a lock-free, single producer/single consumer (SPSC) ring buffer/circular buffer implementation using C11 atomics.

 Its aim is to be as simple as possible, while being correct.
 So no fancy look ahead functions, memory reserving or similar.